Alfred Toogood: 1904 News of the World PGA Match Play Championship

 Toogood was runner-up to J.H.
 Taylor in the 1904 News of the World PGA Match Play Championship which was contested at Royal Mid-Surrey Golf Club.
 In very windy conditions Toogood had a terrible first round in the final.
 He was 6 down after 9 holes and 8 down after 17 before Taylor missed a short putt at the last to be just 7 up at lunch.
 Play was easier in the afternoon and Toogood's golf was much better.
 Taylor, however, was still 7 up with 8 holes to play.
 Toogood then won the 11th, 12th and 13th to reduce the lead to 4 holes before the 14th was halved and Taylor won the 15th to win 5 and 3.
 In the 1905 News of the World PGA Match Play Championship, Toogood defeated Tom Simpson at the last-16 stage.

 1905 Tooting Bec Cup

 Toogood won the 1905 Tooting Bec Cup.
 The event was a 36-hole stroke play event held on 3 May at Northwood Golf Club.
-James Braid led after the first round with a 74, Toogood scoring 77.
+James Braid led after the first round with a 74, with Toogood scoring 77.
 Braid had a poor second round of 79 and Toogood took the lead with a 73.
 J.H.
 Taylor missed an 8-foot putt to tie Toogood and finished second.
 The Tooting Bec Cup is currently awarded each year by the Professional Golfers' Association of Great Britain and Ireland to the association member born in, or with a parent or parents born in, the United Kingdom or Republic of Ireland who returns the lowest single-round score in The Open Championship.